Zohair-coder/drexel-scraper/README.md

 schedulerdb=# SELECT * FROM course_instructor;
 ```

+I recommend viewing the data using another program like pgAdmin.

 #### All Colleges

 To scrape all colleges instead of just the one specified in the `config.json`, run the following command: